Vitamin D works on a number of levels:

 - Oily fish like salmon, sardines and mackerel

-Take your vitamin D3 supplement with a meal that contains healthy fats such as olive oil, avocados, coconut oil, oily fish, etc. Vitamin D is fat soluble so you absorb it best with these foods.
+Take your vitamin D3 supplement with a meal that contains healthy fats such as olive oil, avocados, coconut oil, oily fish, etc. as vitamin D is fat soluble molecule meaning you need fat to enable absorption.